Neuromyelitis optica spectrum disorder: Anti-AQP4+ variants

 NMOSD is usually caused by autoantibodies targeting aquaporin 4 (AQP4), a channel protein in the cell membrane that allows water to pass through the membrane.
 AQP4 monomers form tetramers, and the tetramers aggregate.
 AQP4 is found in astrocytes, which are the basis for the glymphatic system.
 Thus, NMOSD involving AQP4-IgG can be considered an astrocytopathy or autoimmune astrocytic channelopathy, since the astrocytes are semi-selectively destroyed.

 The astrocytes surround the blood–brain barrier (BBB), a system responsible for preventing substances in the blood from entering the brain.
 For antibodies from the blood to reach astrocytes in the central nervous system (CNS), they must cross the BBB, the mechanism of which is not completely known.
 Some reports point to the metalloproteinase-2 and interleukin-6 as culprits responsible for the BBB failure.
-There is broad consensus that AQP4/NMO-IgG initially enters the brain via BBB-deficient sites such as the area postrema, where there is access to cerebrospinal fluid (CSP).
+There is broad consensus that AQP4/NMO-IgG initially enters the brain via BBB-deficient sites such as the area postrema, where there is access to cerebrospinal fluid (CSF).
 In any case, anti-AQP4 is produced mainly intrathecally.

 Within astrocytes, AQP4 is primarily found in astrocytic foot processes that abut blood vessels and the linings of the brain (meninges).
 NMOSD brain lesions, as seen under a microscope, show IgG, Immunoglobulin M (IgM), inflammatory cells, and complement deposits around blood vessels.
 AQP4-IgG is a member of the IgG1 immunoglobulin family, which is an activator of the complement system, which seems to play an integral part in the autoimmune response.
 There is a loss of astrocytes, and sometimes also a loss of neurons and oligodendrocytes.
 Loss of cells other than astrocytes is a consequence of collateral inflammatory damage or astrocyte dysfunction.